isabella232/journeys.en/help/using/expression/expressionconstants.md

 # Data types {#concept_gp3_rj5_dgb}

 Technically, a constant always contains a data type.
 In the literal expression, we only specify the value.
 The data type can be inferred from the value (for example string, integer, decimal, etc.).
-For specific cases such as time zones, we use dedicated functions for the representation.
+For specific cases such as date tile, we use dedicated functions for the representation.

 Here is how data type expressions are represented: